udnie/dots/README.md

 **August 2024** had **dots** up and running including **shadows** in **Windows 11**.
 Some of the type wasn't showing as well as it does on my Mac - otherwise it seemed to run fine.

-You'll need to install **opencv-python** if you plan to use **Shadows** - **numpy** is included.
+You'll need to install **opencv-python 4.12** or above to run **VideoPlayerOne/VideoClipsMaker** - **numpy** is included.
+Doing so makes it an easy edit to turn on **Shadows** in **dots**.
 I've included some materials, sprites and dopey backgrounds to play with and to help get you started but it would be more informative and entertaining if you added your own.